top of page

 ST STEPHEN'S BASILICA BUDAPEST

 Along with the Hungarian Parliament Building, St Stephen’s Basilica claims the title as the tallest building in Budapest, standing at 96 meters tall.
 Construction was completed in 1905, with the Roman Catholic Basilica built in the neoclassical style.
-Its interior is free to visit (donations are welcomed), while its central dome is home to a panoramic lookout point which is well worth the small fee.
+Its interior is free to visit (donations are welcome), while its central dome is home to a panoramic lookout point, which is well worth the small fee.

 St Stephen’s Basilica stands in a slightly elevated area on the flat Pest side of Budapest.
-In 1838 there was a great flood in Pest (at that time Buda and Pest were not united yet) and many people found shelter on the very place where the Basilica is situated now.
+In 1838, there was a great flood in Pest (at that time, Buda and Pest were not united yet), and many people found shelter in the very place where the Basilica is situated now.
 Those who survived the flood gave generous donations to erect a church as a token of their gratitude.

-So in 1848/49 many, a Hungarians (and neighbouring ethnic groups) fought in the biggest Hungarian revolution to get rid of the Austrian emperors.
-And it failed. (but Hungarians still celebrate its brightest moment, March 15 as a national holiday!)
+So in 1848/49, Hungarians (and neighbouring ethnic groups) fought in the biggest Hungarian revolution to get rid of the Austrian emperors.
+And it failed. (but Hungarians still celebrate its brightest moment, March 15, as a national holiday!)

 Neoclassicist style vs neo-renaissance style

-Now building the basilica started right after the revolution in 1851, when the mood of Hungarians couldn’t have been gloomier with all the execution of leading Hungarian thinkers and patriotic aristocrats in 1849, imprisonments of freedom fighters, etc.
+Now, building the basilica started right after the revolution in 1851, when the mood of Hungarians couldn’t have been gloomier, with all the executions of leading Hungarian thinkers and patriotic aristocrats in 1849, imprisonments of freedom fighters, etc.

 Two deaths, three architects